oppia/oppia-web-developer-docs/Schemas.md

 ##### Extra validators

 By providing validators, you can increase a schema’s functionality.
 The `validators` field in the schema contains a list of dicts, where each dict contains a key `id` whose value is the name of the validator.
 Existing validator methods can be found in the `_Validator` class of  `schema_utils.py`.
-You can use the existing validators and write new ones.
+You can use the existing validators or write new ones.

 **Example**: Let us assume that `language_code` is a handler arg that needs to be validated in order to check whether it is a supported language code.
 The validator checking this is already written in `schema_utils.py`, so the schema for `language_code` would look like: